Agent documentation index: llms.txt. Markdown versions of documentation pages are available by appending .md to the page URL.

 Private Key Extension

 Build and deploy a Trusted Execution Environment (TEE) extension that securely stores a private key and signs arbitrary messages.
 This guide walks through every step — from writing the smart contract and extension handler to deploying on Coston2 and running an end-to-end test.
+The code for this example is available on GitHub.

 New to Flare TEE?